splunk/addonfactory-ucc-generator/docs/commands.md

 Apart from standard files needed for the add-on, it also adds search head clustering files in the `default/server.conf` file and reload triggers in the `default/app.conf` file.
-Those files will be soon by generated automatically by the `ucc-gen build` command itself. during the add-on development.
+Those files will be soon generated automatically by the `ucc-gen build` command itself. during the add-on development.